richie0866/Rostruct/docs/getting-started/execution-model.md

 ```

 !!! tip
-	If you need a specific file, scripts run with Rostruct contain the `_ROOT` and `_PATH` globals to access the project files and the current file location respectively.
+	If you need a specific file, scripts run with Rostruct contain the `_ROOT` and `_PATH` globals to access the project files and the current file location, respectively.

 ## Catching Rostruct errors